jfrias-CS/Modified-ALS-Sample-Tracker/README.md

-# Sample sample metadata input app
+# Sample metadata input app

 A browser application for quickly creating and submitting sets of sample metadata, including per-set QR codes that will become physical labels printed and attached to sample carriers.